Rob-McCormack/EC-Flat50Bench/README.md

 **Same code.
 Same reward.
 Same learner.**
 **Entropy rule on → dead.
 Entropy rule off → wins.**

+---

+_The graph below demonstrates **Structural Gradient Erasure**.
+The Green Line proves the agent is intelligent.
+The Red/Blue lines prove that **Structure dominates Intelligence**_.
 ![Adversarial Reward Inversion](figures/ec_3_curves.png)

 **These failures are not speculation.** Tabular Q-learning trained for 50,000+ episodes against both stochastic and fully deterministic cyclic adversaries converges to a **50.0% ± 0.06 win-rate** with a **~38% immediate value sign-flip rate**.
 No tested optimizer has ever broken this ceiling.